utcs356/sp25/_pages/5_dns.md

 ![a5_topology]({{site.baseurl}}/assets/img/assignments/assignment5/A5_topology.png)

 ### Part 1: Writing DNS servers
 Your task is to complete `ut-dns.c` and `cs-dns.c` in the `[a5_directory]/labs/dns/shared/src` directory. `ut-dns.c` and `cs-dns.c` are the nameservers for `utexas.edu` and `cs.utexas.edu`, respectively.
-Implementation of two servers should be almost same except the domain names that they store.
-We recommend you to implement `ut-dns.c` first, copy and paste it to `cs-dns.c`, and change it a bit.
-Note that they are **NOT** recursive nor iterative DNS server, so their responses are only based on their own DNS records.
+The implementation of the two servers should be almost the same except for the DNS records they store.
+We recommend you implement `ut-dns.c` first, copy and paste it to `cs-dns.c`, and change it a bit.
+Note that they are **NOT** recursive nor iterative DNS servers, so their responses are only based on their own DNS records.

 #### Specification
-You can found the step-by-step specifications in the source codes as well.
+You can find the step-by-step specifications in the starter codes as well.
-* The servers should receive a messeage on top of UDP.
-Note that an UDP server doesn't have to `listen()` and `accept()` since it is connectionless unlike TCP (what we did in A1).
-Also, the UDP server should use `sendto()`/`recvfrom()` to set/get a client's address along with sending/receiving a messeage.
+* The servers should receive a message on top of UDP.
+Note that a UDP server doesn't have to `listen()` and `accept()` since it is connectionless, unlike TCP (what we did in A1).
+Also, the UDP server should use `sendto()`/`recvfrom()` to set/get a client's address along with sending/receiving a message.
-* Initialize a server-wide context (e.g., DNS entires) using TDNSInit().
+* Initialize a server-wide context (e.g., DNS records) using TDNSInit().
 The context will be used for future DNS-related operations such as searching for a DNS entry.
-* Create a zone using `TDNSCreateZone` and add entries to the server `TDNSAddEntry`.
+* Create a zone using `TDNSCreateZone` and add entries to the server `TDNSAddRecord`.
 You should be able to infer the contents of entries from the comments in the source code and the topology figure.
 * Receive a message continuously and parse it using `TDNSParseMsg()`.
-* If the received message is a query for A, AAAA, or NS, find the corresponding entry using `TDNSFind()` and send the response back.
+* If the received message is a query for A, AAAA, or NS, find the corresponding entry using `TDNSFind()` and return the response.
 Ignore all the other messages.

 #### Test your implementation
 1. Compile your code with `$ make` in the lab's shared directory (`[a5_directory]/labs/dns/shared`).
 The compiled binary would be in the `[a5_directory]/labs/dns/shared/bin` directory.